What is Forging, its Applications, Types, and How it Works?

 2. Production rates are very high with exceptional die life.

-3. Less friction between the die surface and the workpiece.
+3. There is less friction between the die surface and the workpiece.

-4. No oxidation or scaling on the work.
+4. There is no oxidation or scaling on the work.

 5. Lubrication is easy.